-We explore urban trends, ideas and analysis in English, Chinese, Spanish, French, Italian, Hungarian and Persian here on thisbigcity.net and are active on Twitter, Facebook and Tumblr sharing short-form content with over 200,000 followers and engaging in social media events like our #citytalk tweetchat.
+We explore urban trends, ideas and analysis in English, Chinese, Spanish, French, Italian, Farsi, Portuguese and German here on thisbigcity.net and are active on Twitter, Facebook and Tumblr sharing short-form content with over 250,000 followers and engaging in social media events like our #citytalk tweetchat.

 Want to get in touch?
 The contact details of each member of the editorial team are provided below.

 lc [at] thisbigcity [dot] net